ratwolfzero/Weierstrass/README.md

 These constraints guarantee the function’s fractal, nowhere differentiable behavior, ensuring it oscillates wildly no matter how closely you zoom in.

+Weierstrass originally required only ab>1, later work by G.H.
+Hardy (1916) showed that the stronger condition in the formula above is needed to guarantee that the function is nowhere differentiable.
+This implementation enforces Hardy's stricter condition to ensure mathematical certainty of the function's fractal behaviour at all scales.

 ---

 ## 🎨 **Visualizing the Function**